n-n1ks/rage.mp-freeroam/README.md

 2. Copy `packages` and `client_packages` to `<rage.mp_client>/server-files/` folder.
 3. Start `server.exe`.
 ### IMPORTANT!
-If you are using some client packages - don't override your `index.js` file in your `client_packages` folder.
-Just add this line into `index.js`:
+If you are using some client packages - don't override your `index.js` file in `client_packages` folder.
+Just add this line in `index.js` file:
 ```JavaScript
 require('freeroam/index.js');
 ```